Forsakringskassan/template-openshift/README.md

 The `oc` CLI is included with CRC installation.
 You can also download it separately from [OpenShift CLI tools](https://docs.openshift.com/container-platform/latest/cli_reference/openshift_cli/getting-started-cli.html).

+Check which verison you need with `crc version` it should printout the `OpenShift version`.

 ### View Application Status

 Check pod status